mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

    cd ~/ros2_tutorials_preamble/python/minimalist_package/minimalist_package
    python -m minimalist_async.async_await_example

 Which will result in something like shown below.
-The function is stochastic so it might take more or less time to return and the order of the tasks ending might also be different.
+The function is stochastic, so it might take more or less time to return and the order of the tasks ending might also be different.

 However, in the :code:`await` framework, the results will **ALWAYS** be processed in the order that was specified